What Is Porpoising?

-(verb) Porpoising is the act of leaping in and out of the water in a rapid series of short, shallow arcs while swimming.
+(verb) Porpoising is the act of leaping in and out of the water in a rapid series of short, shallow arcs while swimming, creating an undulating or wave-like path.

-(rhymes with "more fuss ring" and "lore truss bring"
+(rhymes with "more fuss ring" and "core truss bring")

-The length of a porpoising leap can vary from 2-6 feet (.6-1.8 meters) depending on the water conditions, bird size and swimming speed.
+The length of a porpoising leap can vary from 2-6 feet (.6-1.8 meters) depending on the water conditions, bird size, and swimming speed.
 The exact height of the leap and the angle of leaving and entering the water also vary, but these are generally low leaps at shallow angles that maximize the distance covered without wasting effort or energy to reach greater heights.
-The number of individual leaps in a porpoising series will also vary.
+The number of individual leaps in a porpoising series will also vary, but in general the action is not considered porpoising unless there are several leaps in quick succession.

 What Porpoising Isn't